 Do you want your teenagers to know how media (and social media) affects them and what they can do about it?
 Do they need to break out of their social media overuse habits to be more mindful?

-Our thought-provoking, non-judgmental programs are geared for teens throughout the San Francisco Bay Area and elsewhere.
+Our thought-provoking, non-judgmental programs are geared toward girls throughout the San Francisco Bay Area and elsewhere.
+All genders benefit from our Workshop program!

 “It was nice hearing about the benefits and harms of media in general from someone other than my parents.
 The whole workshop was super eye-opening.”Female, age 15